 Animal Friends of the Valleys is dedicated to promoting humane care of animals through education and a humane, proactive animal services program.
 They are committed to preventing the suffering of animals and to ending pet overpopulation in the cities we serve.

 AVF is a non-profit 501(c)(3) organization that many of the Captain Crew and our clients have benefited from in the past so we all do our best to show our support every August during our Captain Does It Doggy Style Flash Bash Event in which we collect much needed supplies to help animals in need.

 Donate to AFV all year round on their website HERE

 Captains' Causes - GAIT

-Now that you’ve got an awesome, brand new tattoo, WHAT COMES NEXT?
-You might be surprised to know that aftercare is the most important part of getting a tattoo.
-Although a tattoo is just a cosmetic procedure, its effects go much deeper than your skin.
-For this reason, aftercare is essential not only for keeping your tattoo looking fabulous, but also for your overall health.
+Now that you’ve got a brand new tattoo, WHAT COMES NEXT?
+Proper aftercare is the MOST IMPORTANT step in the tattooing process.
+A dedicated aftercare regimen is not only essential for keeping your tattoo looking vibrant, but also helps to protect your overall health.
 Committing to your artists instructions will ensure that your tattoo looks fantastic for years to come.
-Follow this complete aftercare guide for a stunning, healthy tattoo.
+Follow this complete aftercare guide for a stunning, healthy tattoo...

 The First 2-3 Days of Caring for Your Fresh Tattoo

 Approximately 2-3 hours after your tattoo-session, you must remove the bandage (unless your tattoo artist has recommended otherwise. *Second skin bandages can stay on for as long as 24-48 hours).

 Wash your hands thoroughly before touching your tattoo.
 For the first two-three days you should treat it like its an open wound that is susceptible to all sorts of germs and bacteria, be sure to always practice good hygiene.